I’m an all-in therapist who works as hard as my clients.

 -

 Clients often describe me as intuitive, compassionate, sensitive, wise beyond my years (I get this one a lot; thank you trauma lol), and able to provide meaningful feedback.
 Sharing space with me, clients often describe themselves as feeling seen, validated, not judged, and safe to share sensitive feelings and stories sometimes for the first time in their lives.
-I never expect a client to feel safe with me, in part because it just isn't realistic for some of us, and also, I do what I can to encourage as much comfort as possible.
-I personally would describe my therapist self as intuitive, confrontational, and engaged.
+I personally would describe my therapist self as invested, confrontational, and emotionally attuned.

 Types of modalities I use: